jamesHargreaves12/Semtex/README.md

 Semtex uses semantic understanding of C# to classify changes that won't affect the semantics of your production system.
 This makes it easier to make improvements to your codebase without worrying about breaking anything.
 Plus, reviewing these changes becomes trivial!

 ## Features:
 - Semtex is great for identifying changes that won't impact your production system.
-Use the following command to split your uncommitted changes into semantic and non-semantic changes:
+Use the following classify your uncommitted changes into semantic and non-semantic changes:
 ```sh
 semtex modified .
 ```